 ART 3630 Design for Advertising (3) Advertising concepts, layout, client presentation for print application.
 Developing, visualizing, and communicating effective advertising for magazines, newspapers, and outdoor posters.
 Only offered fall semester.
 Prerequisites: ART 2610 and ART 3610.
 An additional fee is associated with this course.
-ART 3635 Illustration Concepts (3) The interpretation of written

-ART 3035 Illustration Concepts (3) The interpretation of written and verbal information resulting in appropriate and successful visual solutions.
+ART 3635 Illustration Concepts (3) The interpretation of written and verbal information resulting in appropriate and successful visual solutions.
 Concept and visual vocabulary are stressed as a means of satisfying client needs.
 Students will begin to identify and build a personal illustrative style.
 Prerequisite: ART 3625.
 An additional fee is associated with this course.